 In establishing RFS standards for each year, EPA considers the number of available carryover RINs and carryforward deficits, which are two important compliance mechanisms available to obligated parties.
-Compliance with, and the feasibility of the, RFS standards for one year is thereby intertwined with compliance for the prior year, and often later years.
+84 Compliance with, and the feasibility of the, RFS standards for one year is thereby intertwined with compliance for the prior year, and often later years.

 When EPA developed the 2020-2022 Annual Rule Proposal and its associated renewable fuel volumes, a necessary step was for EPA to project the availability of carryover RINs (net of carryforward deficits).
-This calculation assumed full compliance by all small refineries with their 2019 obligations and that the carryover RIN bank would be preserved at its current level in order for obligated parties to be able to comply with their 2020, 2021, and 2022 obligations; that latter assumption would be upended if the SRE Denial creates a new 1.4 billion RIN shortfall.
+This calculation assumed full compliance by all small refineries with their 2019 obligations and that the carryover RIN bank would be preserved at its current level in order for obligated parties to be able to comply with their 2020, 2021, and 2022 obligations; that latter assumption would be upended if the SRE Denials create a new 1.6 billion RIN shortfall.
 Such a demand would severely draw down the carryover RIN bank, reduce RIN liquidity, and lead to volatility in the RIN market, detrimentally impacting these 31 small refineries and potentially undermining overall compliance with subsequent years' standards.
 All of these outcomes could have broad and serious impacts on the renewable fuels market and the RFS program overall.

 EPA proposed to set the 2020 and 2021 renewable fuel volumes at the actual volumes of renewable fuel consumed in those years such that the carryover RIN bank would be preserved at its existing levels after the assumed 2019 compliance.
 Had EPA not proposed to reduce the previously established 2020 standards, the carryover RIN bank would have been reduced to 630 million RINs-a decrease of 1.2 billion RINs-which we stated could "reduce the liquidity of RINs and could negatively impact parties that do not currently have sufficient RINs to meet their 2020 obligation.
-This could make it difficult for some parties to acquire enough RINs to comply with their 2020 RFS obligations, as well as the 2021 and 2022 standards being proposed, and could cause those parties to carry forward deficits or to become noncompliant.
-This could lead to significant negative impacts on the fuels market and the ongoing implementation of the RFS program."
-Additionally, even a carryover RIN bank that is sufficient in aggregate does not mean that all obligated parties would have access to these carryover RINs.
-RIN holding data indicates that just four obligated parties-which represented approximately 40 percent of the 2019 total RVO-currently hold over half of all available 2019 RINs (i.e., carryover RINs), and nine obligated parties-which represented approximately 55 percent of the 2019 total RVO-
+This could make it difficult for some parties to acquire enough RINs to comply

-&lt;sup>73 See, e.g., 86 FR 72454 (December 21, 2021), 85 FR 7016 (February 6, 2020), and 83 FR 63704 (December 11, 2018).
+84 See, e.g., 86 FR 72454 (December 21, 2021), 85 FR 7016 (February 6, 2020), and 83 FR 63704 (December 11, 2018).